-With bowed heads and, to the varying extents, wiggling asses, the 'waitresses' served food made appealing to the palate by Mary Steiner's cooking skills and selectively psychoactive by Leona, then returned to their station near the kitchen.
-Morgan, at the head of the sort of more rectangular than round table stood up on his two underused feet and raised his glass of 'power berry' wine, thinking of course that there was more brain expanding extract in his glass than anyone else's.
+With bowed heads and, to the varying extents, wiggling asses, the blackfaced 'waitresses' served food made appealing to the palate by Mary Steiner's cooking skills and selectively psychoactive by Leona's expertise in pharmacology.
+Leana returned to their station near the kitchen, taking on the demeaner of a decorative, silent, but always watching totem pole.
+Morgan, at the head of the more rectangular than round table stood up on his two underused feet and raised his glass of 'power berry' wine, thinking of course that there was more brain expanding extract in his glass than anyone else's.

-"A toast, gentlemen!" he proclaimed to his fellow penis bearers, with joy. .
-"And Lady," he continued, to Melissa, by necessity, as he saw more than one of those penis' grow bigger in the presence of the Lady who invited herself to the table.
+"A toast, gentlemen!" he proclaimed to his fellow penis bearers, with joy.
+"And Lady," he continued, to Mellissa, by necessity, as he saw more than one of those penises grow bigger in the presence of the Lady who invited herself to the table.
 "To this first annual Western conference of us, the best of the best.
 Who can be the Greatest of the Great if we....take more control of what we control already."

 "Together.
-A Supermen," as handsome as Morgan was homely Richter added with a big, bold baritone voice that echoed around the room.
+A Supermen," 'as handsome as Morgan was homely' Richter added with a big, bold baritone voice that echoed around the room.

-"And superwomen," Lady Melissa reminded her, for the moment anyway, husband to be.
+"And superwomen," Lady Mellissa reminded Richter, her, for the moment anyway, husband to be.

-"Smart Superwomen," Ranselhoff proclaimed as he smiled at Melissa so wide that the waxed tips of his handlebar mustache nearly touched his ears.
+"Smart Superwomen," Ranselhoff proclaimed.
+He smiled at Melissa so wide that the waxed tips of his handlebar mustache nearly touched his ears.
 "With memories as great as any Superman."

-"Expanding their horizons, like supermen," offered Kuntsler, German-American who build his first fortune selling arms to the Kaiser in the Great War and his second making deals with the Allies after America joined the War to End All Wars.
+"Expanding their horizons, like supermen," offered Kuntsler, the German immigrant who build his first fortune selling arms to the Kaiser in the Great War and his second treasure chest doing business with the Allies after America joined the War to End All Wars.

 "Confident.
 Proud.
-Never doubting themselves," declared Younger in an unapologetic aristocratic Georgian plantation owner accent passed down to him, along with his grandfather's Confederate Colt which he, according to rumor anyway, had used been used to kill his way to acquiring as many counties in Colorado as his Grandfather had slaves.
+Never doubting themselves," declared Younger in an unapologetic aristocratic Georgian plantation owner accent, one that was passed down to him by his Dixie ancestors.
+Along with his grandfather's Confederate Colt which he, according to rumor anyway, had been used to kill his way to into acquiring as many counties in Colorado as his grandfather had slaves.